 Some people confuse Thanksgiving stuffing with dressing because the recipes are both one in the same however, one’s cooked inside the turkey cavity, while the other is baked in a casserole dish.
 I don’t know many who still prefer to stuff their turkey’s, but I’m sure there are a few of you out there.
 I prefer the texture of dressing over stuffing because the top gets super crunchy, while the middle is still soft and flavorful.

 Dressing is the highlight of any Thanksgiving meal, for many of us anyway.
 The dried cubes of bread soak up the sautéed vegetables, herbs and stock and make for a delightful meal all in itself.
 For several years I have been making a dressing with cornbread and sausage, but this year I thought it would be nice to try a little something different and make it strictly vegetarian.

 Mushrooms act like meat in this Thanksgiving side dish because they are hearty enough to hold their own in this dressing.
 The sautéed mushrooms, onions, celery and garlic lend their hand to the most robust flavors and become the star of the show.
 After baking, the bread cubes on top become crisp, while the meatless center stays creamy and delicate.
-The fresh herbs, like sage, really are fragrant and make the dish pop with freshness.
+Fresh herbs, like sage, really are fragrant and make the dish pop with freshness.

 1 loaf French bread, cubed and dried